-Other noteworthy features of Gabriele Library include quiet study carrels, five group-study rooms and a photocopying area.
-Library holdings include approximately 120,000 volumes, 5,500 audiovisual items, 80 electronic databases, 250 periodical subscriptions, and resources organized on the library website http://library.immaculata.edu The University is dedicated to the growth of the collection in print and nonprint holdings.
+Other noteworthy features of Gabriele Library include quiet study carrels, six group-study rooms and a photocopying area.
+Library holdings include over 100,000 volumes, approximately 4,000 audiovisual items, over 100 electronic databases, 250 periodical subscriptions, and resources organized on the library website http://library.immaculata.edu The University is dedicated to the growth of the collection in print and non-print holdings.
 Special library collections include musical scores; theses and dissertations; and collections of juvenile and young adult literature.
 The Immaculata Heritage Room houses a collection of archival materials relating to the University and includes a microfilm collection of the University newspaper.